-Question Guidance Part 2 of App Part 2 of Application Form - Applicability of this Application Form 2.1 Having assessed the relevant legislation and the scope of the activities the applicant proposes to undertake, the applicant should select the relevant authorisation(s) it requires.
-2.1(c) A mortgage credit intermediary applicant that proposes to act on behalf of, and under the full and unconditional responsibility of only one creditor or only one Group, is considered a tied mortgage credit intermediary.
-Where the applicant satisfies the criteria for using the application form as set out in Part 2 of the application form, the relevant creditor should complete the application form in addition to the Creditor Declaration Form .
+Question Guidance Part 2 of Ap plication Form - Applicability of this Application Form 2.1 Having assessed the relevant legislation and the scope of the activities the applicant proposes to undertake, the applicant should select the relevant authorisation(s) it requires.
+2.1(c) A mortgage credit intermediary applicant that proposes to act on behalf of, and under the full and unconditional responsibility of only one creditor or only one Group is considered a tied mortgage credit intermediary.
+Where the applicant satisfies the criteria for using the application form, as set out in Part 2 of the application form, the relevant creditor should complete the application form in addition to the Creditor Declaration Form .
 When a creditor is completing the application form, all references to the applicant therein should be taken to be to the tied mortgage credit intermediary.
 The Declaration in Part 8 of the application form should be signed by both the creditor and the tied mortgage credit intermediary (see more details in relation to completing the Declaration in the relevant section below).
 2.1(d) In line with Section 116A of the CCA, an applicant seeking authorisation as a mortgage credit intermediary under the CMCAR that is also seeking to engage in activities falling within the scope of the CCA, does not need to seek a separate authorisation under the CCA.
 An authorisation granted under the CMCAR will permit the applicant to engage in activities falling within the scope of the CCA without the need to seek a separate authorisation under the CCA.
 However, if granted an authorisation under the CMCAR, the applicant is required to comply with the regulatory requirements set out in the CCA if it engages in activities falling within the scope of the CCA.
-2.2 - 2.7 Where any of questions 2.2-2.7 have been answered 'No', the applicant should not complete the 'Application Form for Authorisation as a Retail Intermediary - A FORM' as the applicant does not satisfy the criteria to do so .
-The applicant should consider whether it meets the criteria to complete the 'Application Form for Authorisation as a Retail Intermediary - B FORM' which can found here .
-Any queries in relation to this application form should be sent to RIAuthorisations@centralbank.ie.
-2.3 An MGA includes an entity appointed by an insurance undertaking to manage all or part of the insurance undertaking's business and /or products in a particular jurisdiction or geographical region, that may conduct functions such as binding the insurance undertaking into contracts, underwriting and pricing, settling claims, and appointing retail agents.
+2.2 - 2.6 If none of questions 2.2-2.6 have been answered 'Yes', the applicant should not complete the Application Form for Authorisation as a Retail Intermediary B FORM as it does not satisfy the criteria to do so .
+The applicant should consider whether it meets the criteria to complete the Application Form for Authorisation as a Retail Intermediary A FORM which can be found here .
+Any queries in relation to that application form should be sent to RIAuthorisations@centralbank.ie 2.3 An MGA includes an entity appointed by an insurance undertaking to manage all or part of the insurance undertaking's business and /or products in a particular jurisdiction or geographical region, that may conduct functions such as binding the insurance undertaking into contracts, underwriting and pricing, settling claims, and appointing retail agents.
 Note: This is a general description of an MGA, the scope of the business it conducts on behalf of the insurance undertaking and the typical functions performed.
 It is not intended to be definitive.
 Consequently, the functions included in the general description of an MGA do not constitute an exhaustive list of all functions that an MGA may perform.
-Equally, not all of the functions included in the general description of an MGA.
+Equally, not all of the functions included in the general description of an MGA need to be carried out by a firm for it to be considered an MGA.